LTSana/lost-empire/README.md

 [![GitHub](https://img.shields.io/github/followers/LTSana?label=LT.Sana&style=social)]()
 [![Twitter](https://img.shields.io/twitter/follow/LT_Sana?label=LT.Sana&style=social)]()

+* This version of Lost Empire uses Shopify's REST API to get products and manage orders.

 This is a free time project I built to prove my group in building e-commerce website, and to gain expierince in using Django's Framework even more.
 All the merchandise on the Website are not real.